When you buy with our links, we may earn a commission. See how we work with brands

 Considerations

-• Thinnest comfort layer on this list (2.0″), which is not great for heavier or side sleepers
+• Thinnest comfort layer on this list (2.0″), which is not great for heavy or side sleepers

 • Cooling and pressure relief are good, but not amazing